Kyber Network Crystal Legacy (KNCL) Reaches Self Reported Market Cap of $109.83 Million

-Kyber Network Crystal Legacy (KNCL) traded flat against the US dollar during the 1 day period ending at 13:00 PM Eastern on August 24th.
-One Kyber Network Crystal Legacy token can currently be purchased for $0.54 or 0.00000837 BTC on cryptocurrency exchanges.
-Kyber Network Crystal Legacy has a total market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
-Over the last seven days, Kyber Network Crystal Legacy has traded flat against the US dollar.
+Kyber Network Crystal Legacy (KNCL) traded flat against the dollar during the 1-day period ending at 14:00 PM Eastern on August 30th.
+Kyber Network Crystal Legacy has a total market cap of $109.83 million and approximately $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
+One Kyber Network Crystal Legacy token can currently be bought for about $0.54 or 0.00000837 BTC on popular exchanges.
+Over the last seven days, Kyber Network Crystal Legacy has traded flat against the dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.